MimIR 0.1

 Further Casts

-There are also some additional checks available that usually come as static methods and either return a pointer or Ref to the checked entity or nullptr.
+There are also some additional checks available that usually come as static methods and either return a pointer to the checked entity or nullptr.
 Here are some examples:

 // def = Idx size